 Rain boots are often worn by farmers or others who keep outdoor animals.
 Trekking through a soggy field to visit your cows, chickens, or horses is a much more pleasant experience when your feet are dry.

 Rain boots come in various lengths.
-Classic rain boots stretch most of the way up your shins, stopping a few inches below your knees.
-But there are shorter options that come to mid-calf or just above the ankle, too.
+Classic rain boots stretch most of the way up your shins, stopping a few inches beneath your knees.
+But there are shorter options that come to mid-calf or just over the ankle, too.

 People of shorter-than-average height should be careful with full-length rain boots.
 If they’re too long, they might cut into the backs of your knees when you’re walking.